open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 clearly exposing its own operational metrics.
 In this section, you can explore the different types of observability emitted by the Collector itself.

+### Values observable with internal metrics

+The Collector emits internal metrics for the following **current values**:

+- Resource consumption, including CPU, memory, and I/O.

+- Data reception rate, broken down by receiver.

+- Data export rate, broken down by exporters.

+- Data drop rate due to throttling, broken down by data type.

+- Data drop rate due to invalid data received, broken down by data type.

+- Throttling state, including Not Throttled, Throttled by Downstream, and Internally Saturated.

+- Incoming connection count, broken down by receiver.

+- Incoming connection rate showing new connections per second, broken down by receiver.

+- In-memory queue size in bytes and in units.

+- Persistent queue size.

+- End-to-end latency from receiver input to exporter output.

+- Latency broken down by pipeline elements, including exporter network roundtrip latency for request/response protocols.

+{{% alert title="Important" color="warning" %}}

+- Rate values reflect the average rate of the last 10 seconds.
+They are exposed in bytes/sec and units/sec (for example, spans/sec).
+- Measurements in bytes might be difficult and expensive to obtain.
+They should be used with caution.

+{{% /alert %}}

+The Collector also emits internal metrics for these **cumulative values**:

+- Total received data, broken down by receivers.

+- Total exported data, broken down by exporters.

+- Total dropped data due to throttling, broken down by data type.

+- Total dropped data due to invalid data received, broken down by data type.

+- Total incoming connection count, broken down by receiver.

+- Uptime since start.

 ### List of internal metrics

 The following table identifies each internal metric by name and description.